The Hidden Library

 In Ecological Dynamics, we understand that complex systems maintain themselves through feedback loops, through patterns that become self-reinforcing.
 Addiction is such a system—not a simple cause-and-effect mechanism but an intricate web of developmental vulnerabilities, trauma responses, mental health adaptations, and substance or behavioral patterns that all constrain and reinforce each other.

-Throughout this series of articles, I've explored four specific pathways through which early developmental disruptions create vulnerabilities for particular types of addiction:
+Throughout this series of articles, I’ve explored specific pathways through which early developmental disruptions create vulnerabilities for particular types of addiction:

 - Existence and Belonging (prenatal to 3 months) → flight response → dissociation → addictions of escape